elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 ![System architecture of the ELIXIR Training MCP](../docs/diagrams/system-overview.svg)

 Figure 1 summarises how the harvesting scripts, loader modules, indexes, and MCP transports relate to each other.
 TeSS and GTN harvesters refresh the RDF/Turtle artefacts, the loader deduplicates resources, and the `TrainingDataService` exposes both live and offline tools so MCP-compatible clients can choose their preferred transport.
+The diagram also emphasises the dual-path architecture: (1) a live HTTP call to TeSS when freshness is more important than latency, and (2) a fully local path where the cached RDF dataset, indexes, and SPARQL endpoint answer questions without any external dependency.

 Because the same `TrainingDataService` instance powers every tool invocation, we can run lightweight experiments from different MCP-compatible chat clients without reloading the datasets.
 This was particularly useful during the hackathon sessions where we compared the responses from Claude Desktop, Copilot, and custom CLI tooling against the same offline store while still allowing the live TeSS API tool to act as a fallback for breaking changes in the harvesters.